LeonidasY/fast-vocabulary-transfer/README.md

 # Fast Vocabulary Transfer
-The repository wraps the code used for the paper titled **Fast Vocabulary Transfer for Language Model Compression** presented at **EMNLP 2022** - industry track, into a ready to use library for your own application.
+The repository wraps the code for the paper **Fast Vocabulary Transfer for Language Model Compression** presented at **EMNLP 2022** - industry track, into a ready to use library for your own application.

-emnlp2022 branch contains the original code base used for the paper.
+The emnlp2022 branch contains the original code base used for the paper.

 **Authors:** Leonidas Gee, [Andrea Zugarini](https://it.linkedin.com/in/andrea-zugarini-930a8898), Leonardo Rigutini, Paolo Torroni